-PySiUltralight is capable of simulating multiple solitons simultaneously.
-In Fig.~\ref{fig:fig2_1} through Fig.~\ref{fig:fig2_2_kap}, two solitons move towards each other.
-The set-up differed only by a phase shift between solitons and the value of the self-coupling.
-In all the figures, the initial set up has two solitons, each of 20 code mass units ($4.6\times 10^7 \mathrm{M}_\odot$), spaced 1.2 code units ($45.6 \mathrm{kpc})$ apart moving towards each other with a relative velocity of 20 code units ($9.8 \mathrm{km/s}$).
-The duration in all the simulations is 0.1 code units which is about $7.6~\mathrm{Gyr}$.
-We chose this duration so that we would be able to compare our simulation results with those in~\cite{Edwards2018}.
-In the scenarios where there is an attractive self-interaction, $\kappa = -0.02$ corresponding to $\lambda = -7.60 \times 10^{-62}$.
-When there are repulsive self-interactions, $\kappa = 0.02$.
-This corresponds to $\lambda = 7.60 \times 10^{-62}$.
-In these figures, the color scales are different in each frame in the same way that the scales are different in Fig.~\ref{fig:explode}.
-These figures are useful schematically in understanding the behavior of these collisions.
-In Fig.~\ref{fig:fig2_1}, Fig.~\ref{fig:fig2_1_kap}, and Fig.~\ref{fig:fig2_1_kap_rep}, there is no phase shift between solitons.
-The difference between these figures is that in Fig.~\ref{fig:fig2_1}, the solitons enter and leave the collision area unaltered while in Fig.~\ref{fig:fig2_1_kap} they are distorted.
+In Figs.~\ref{fig:fig2_1},~\ref{fig:fig2_1_kap}, and~\ref{fig:fig2_1_kap_rep}, there is no phase shift between solitons.
+The difference between these figures is that in Fig.~\ref{fig:fig2_1} the solitons enter and leave the collision area unaltered while in Fig.~\ref{fig:fig2_1_kap} they are distorted.
 The solitons pass through each other unaffected which is to be expected when there is no self-interaction term.
 However, when there is an attractive self-interaction term, the solitons merge and then oscillate in size.
-There are only minor differences between Fig.~\ref{fig:fig2_1} and Fig.~\ref{fig:fig2_1_kap_rep}.
+There are only minor differences between Figs.~\ref{fig:fig2_1} and~\ref{fig:fig2_1_kap_rep}.
 The biggest difference is that with the repulsive self-interaction, the resultant solitons are slightly larger in size.
-In Fig.~\ref{fig:fig2_2}, Fig.~\ref{fig:fig2_2_kap}, and Fig.~\ref{fig:fig2_2_kap_rep} there is a phase shift of $\pi$ between the two solitons.
+In Figs.~\ref{fig:fig2_2},~\ref{fig:fig2_2_kap}, and~\ref{fig:fig2_2_kap_rep} there is a phase shift of $\pi$ between the two solitons.
 This phase shift creates an effective repulsive force between the solitons~\cite{Paredes2015}.
 As with the first three simulations, the main difference is how the solitons enter and exit the collision zone.